 When McCartney picked up his old Hofner bass again, he decided his next project would celebrate his rock roots.
 Run Devil Run would be a collection of mostly pre-Beatles rock tunes.

-Macca assembled a supergroup to record both the new and old tunes, recruiting Pink Floyd’s David Gilmour and Johnny Kidd & the Pirates’ Mick Green on guitars and Deep Purple’s Ian Paice on drums.
+He assembled a supergroup to record both the new and old tunes, recruiting Pink Floyd’s David Gilmour and Johnny Kidd & the Pirates’ Mick Green on guitars and Deep Purple’s Ian Paice on drums.
 McCartney mostly stuck to bass, just as in the early Beatles days.
-Producer Chris Thomas kept the sound crisp and uncluttered so that the record wouldn’t sound like a muffled recreation, but a modern reinterpretation of vintage rock sides.
+Producer Chris Thomas kept the sound crisp and uncluttered so that the record wouldn sound like a modern reinterpretation of vintage rock sides.

 Listen to Paul McCartney's Version of 'Brown-Eyed Handsome Man'